Martin1887/dotfiles/stow/nvim/.config/nvim/README.md

 - vim-gitgutter.
 - diffview.nvim (`:DiffviewOpen`, `DiffviewFileHistory`): open git diff and file history view in new tab.
+- git-conflict.nvim for mappings and commands to solve and navigate conflicts.
 - targets.nvim (new selection targets, like parenthesis).
 - ferret (powerful find and replace).
 - vim-abolish (`:Abolish`, `:Subvert` and coercion).